LorenzoGianassi/Twitter_Sentiment_Analysis_Lambda_Architecture/README.md

-# Twitter Sentiment Analysis with Lamba Architecture
+# Twitter Sentiment Analysis with Lambda Architecture
 ![](Images/logo_large.png) <br/>
 ## Table of Contents
 - [About the Project](#1)